 No one knows how to handle different types of conflict better than the founders of The Gottman Institute, Julie Schwartz Gottman, PhD, and her husband and collaborator John M. Gottman, PhD.
-The psychologists are skilled at providing insightful advice to others, having spent decades studying thousands of relationships.
-They have a deep, vast understanding about the type of conflict solutions that work—and what doesn’t.
-Instead of one universal “here’s what to do when confronted with conflict” rule to follow, the Gottmans say its important to fist identify the four types of conflict (commonly referred to as The Four Horsemen).
+The psychologists are skilled at providing insightful advice to others, having spent decades studying thousands of relationships and types of couple arguing.
+They have a deep, vast understanding about the type of conflict solutions that work—and what doesn't.
+Instead of one universal "here's what to do when confronted with conflict" rule to follow, the Gottmans say its important to fist identify the four types of conflict (commonly referred to as The Four Horsemen).

 While most commonly used for conflicts in romantic relationships, identifying the types of conflict you're confronted with and acting accordingly actually works regardless of who you're disagreeing with, whether it's a friend, colleague, or your mom.